slyoldfox/c300x-controller/README.md

 * Validates scrypted setup
 * Exposes the voicemail videoclips
 * Display the videoclip
-* Send MQTT messages for openwebnet events
+* Send MQTT messages for openwebnet events and intercom status

 ### Handlers